jasoncala/MoleculeSolubilityPrediction/README.md

 This project was done for learning purposes.
 Inspired by John Delaney and Chanin Nantasenamat.

-**This project has been updated using flask and matplotlib for better user experience and will soon be updated on github**
+**This project has been updated using flask and matplotlib for better user experience and will soon be updated on this repo**